Counting geodesics on prime-order $k$-differentials: Proof of Theorem

 \begin{proof} We will prove using induction that every component of $\mathbb{P}\Omega^k\mathcal{M}_{g,n}(\mu)$ has a surface with a Euclidean cylinder when $g >2$.
 From the previous Lemma, we know this holds for $g=3$.
 Thus, suppose any component of any stratum without higher order poles in $\mathbb{P}\Omega^k\mathcal{M}_{g-1}$ has a surface with a Euclidean cylinder.
 Consider the component $\mathbb{P}K$ of $\mathbb{P}\Omega^k\mathcal{M}_{g,n}(\mu)$.
 We first show without having horizontal edges by chance that there is a point on the boundary $\mathbb{P}\Xi^k \overline{\mathcal{M}}_{g,n}(\mu) \backslash \mathbb{P}\Omega^k\mathcal{M}_{g,n}(\mu)$ whose level graph has a vertex at the top representing a genus $g-1$ surface.
 Then by assumption, we can perturb the $g-1$ surface to have a Euclidean cylinder and smooth out the multi-scale $k$-differential.

 We begin with the graph $\Gamma$ from Lemma \ref{lemma_degeneratedgraph}.
 If there are horizontal edges on the level graph, it indicates a pinched Euclidean cylinder, so there is one in the interior and we are done.
-Otherwise, we again obtain a graph $\Gamma$ with vertices which represent genus zero irreducible components with at most three zeros or poles.
+Otherwise, we again obtain a graph $\Gamma$ with vertices which represent genus zero irreducible components with at most three singularities.
 Hence, the valence on each vertex is at most three.
-Moreover, none of the locally maximal vertices represent $k$-th powers of abelian differentials, so the GkRC is trivial by \cite[Definition 1.4 (ii)]{BCGGM19}.
+Moreover, none of the locally maximal vertices represent $k$-th powers of abelian differentials, so the G$k$RC is trivial by \cite[Definition 1.4 (ii)]{BCGGM19}.

 Call a vertex a \textit{post vertex} if it is the lowest vertex of a simple cycle.
 Let $L$ be the lowest level of $\Gamma$ with a post vertex, and therefore $\Gamma_{\leq L}$ is a disjoint union of trees.
 Undegenerating $\Gamma_{>L}$ and $\Gamma_{\leq L}$ creates a two-level graph such that the bottom level, now called level $-1$, vertices represent genus zero surfaces.
-The GkRC remains trivial because every locally maximal vertex on this new graph was locally maximal or was merged with a locally maximal vertex on $\Gamma$.
+The G$k$RC remains trivial because every locally maximal vertex on this new graph was locally maximal or was merged with a locally maximal vertex on $\Gamma$.
 Hence, they cannot represent $k$-th powers of abelian differentials.
 At least one bottom level vertex has at least one pair of upwards edges $a$ and $b$ connected to the same vertex at the top level, now level 0.
 This vertex was a post vertex or merged with a post vertex in $\Gamma$.
 Call this vertex $V$ and consider the deformation of the graph which introduces level $-0.5$, pulls all bottom level vertices other than $V$ (if they exist) here, and undegenerates the top two levels.
 We are left with a two level graph $\Gamma'$ with $V$ as the only vertex at the bottom level.
 See Figure \ref{fig: 2levelgraph}.
 Moreover, $V$ still has the pair $a$ and $b$ connecting it to a vertex at the top level.
 If there are no other upward edges on $V$, then $\Gamma'$ must have only two vertices because it is connected and there are no horizontal edges connecting top level vertices.
 Furthermore, $b_1(\Gamma') =1$, and since $V$ represents a genus zero surface, the top vertex must represent a genus $g-1$ surface as desired.